gicentre/litvis/documents/tutorials/elmIntroduction2.md

 ### Scoping expressions with 'let'

-By default once a function has been declared, it is available to any other parts of your program.
+By default, once a function has been declared it is available to any other parts of your program.
 In a litvis document that means any non-isolated code block within the document including any upstream branches connected with `follows`.
 Sometimes a function may only have relevance within a small section of your code, so it is helpful to be able to limit its scope.
 This is done by delcaring a function with `let..in` within the body of another function.
-Any function declared in this way is only usable within the function in which it was declared.
+Any function declared in this way is only usable within the expression following the `in`.

 ```elm {l raw siding}
 result : Int